Donald Brook: Early life and education

-Professional career
+Career

-Electing to remain in Australia, Brook continued to work as a sculptor and as art critic of the Canberra Times under John Pringle's editorship.
+Electing to remain in Australia, Brook continued to work as a sculptor and as one of a number of Australian art critics for news periodicals who proliferated in the mid 20th century.
+This included contributing to the Canberra Times under John Pringle's editorship.
 From 1968 he became art critic of the Sydney Morning Herald, when he was appointed as one of the three first academics in the new Power Institute of Fine Arts in the University of Sydney.
 During this period (1968-1973) he was an energetic initiator of the "Tin Sheds" workshops, where his promotion of what he then called "post-object art" (more generally referred to at the time as "conceptual art") was found liberating by many of the younger artists.

 His 1969 John Power Memorial Lecture "Flight from the Object" proposed a radical alternative to the ideas that animated Clement Greenberg's 1968 Power Lecture "Avant-garde Attitudes".
 Australian painters had generally taken their options to be restricted to the choice of international mainstream modernism or the purposeful construction of a distinctively Australian style.

 In 1973 he was appointed to the inaugural chair of Fine Arts at Flinders University in Adelaide, where he contentiously changed the departmental name from "Fine Arts" to "Visual Arts".
 He initiated theoretical studies in the psychology and philosophy of visual perception and introduced a study of Aboriginal visual culture in a context where European art history had previously dominated.
 At that time no practical studio courses were offered in any Australian university.

 From 1974 he initiated the Experimental Art Foundation in Adelaide.
 This was partly designed to enrol practising artists, along with academics and theorists, to bridge what he called "the gap between town and gown".
 He also introduced postgraduate academic programs for practising artists.

 Brook abandoned art criticism after leaving Sydney, and published extensively thereafter in journals of informed opinion and more popular media as well as in the academic literature.
-He retired from Flinders at the end of 1989 and lived in Cyprus from 1990–92, returning temporarily to a part-time role at the University of Western Australia in Perth, before settling again in Adelaide.
+He retired from Flinders at the end of 1989 and lived in Cyprus from 1990 to 1992, returning temporarily to a part-time role at the University of Western Australia in Perth, before settling again in Adelaide.